S3L3CT3DLoves/stashPlugins/plugins/QuickRating/README.md

 - Slide 10: Will display the score as a slider between 1 and 10, with a small textbox to display the number
 - Slide 20: Will display the score as a slider between 1 and 20, with a small textbox to display the number

+**Don't forget to reload the browser page after making a Configuration change.**

 Not enabling any of the configuration flags will simply use the native rating system in Stash.

 *More modes to come, I hope to add a 1-10 star score soon.*